China tells U.S. to back off as Hong Kong violence escalates

-Hong Kong's demonstrations brought unprecedented violence to the former British colony this week, as clashes between police and protesters paralyzed the city's transportation networks and closed universities and businesses.
+Hong Kong's demonstrations brought unprecedented violence to the former British colony this week, as protesters doused a man in gasoline and set him alight and clashes between police and protesters paralyzed the city's transportation networks, closing universities and businesses.

-Authorities have also adopted an increasingly strident tone in response to the months of unrest, while also telling the U.S. to back off criticizing Beijing's handling of the crisis.
+Authorities have adopted an increasingly strident tone in response to the months of unrest, also telling the United States to back off criticizing Beijing's handling of the crisis.

 The House of Representatives passed a bill in October supporting the protesters.
 This must go to a vote by the Senate before it can be sent to President Donald Trump.

+Though the protests have entered their sixth month, this week's clashes have reached a new level.

+"It's sinking into the mire even more deeply and the levels of violence are continuing to escalate on both sides," Charles Parton, a former British diplomat with years of experience in China, said.
+"It's more of the same — but far worse."

-The streets of the semi-autonomous region have been mired in escalating clashes.
-Officers have fired teargas and fired rubber bullets, arresting hundreds of the demonstrators this week alone.
+Officers have fired tear gas and fired rubber bullets, arresting hundreds of the demonstrators this week alone.

 On Monday, a police officer shot a demonstrator in the chest at close range, and protesters doused a man in gasoline and set him alight.
 Both were being treated in hospital, authorities said.